Self-Attention Between Datapoints: Going Beyond Individual Input-Output Pairs in Deep Learning: Experiments

 \subsection{NPTs Learn to Use Attention Between Datapoints on Real Data}

 We next consider \textbf{(Q3)}: do NPTs actually learn to use attention between datapoints for prediction on real data?
-We design a test that allows us to quantify the extent to which NPT predictions depend on relationships between datapoints at test time.
+We design a test that allows us to quantify the extent to which the predictions of an NPT trained in standard fashion on one of our benchmark datasets depend on relationships between datapoints at test time.
 Concretely, for each target value in the input we randomize the data for all \emph{other} datapoints by independently shuffling each of their attributes across the rows.
 We then evaluate the loss on the prediction at the target entry and repeat this procedure for all test datapoints.
 This completely corrupts the information from all datapoints except the one for which we evaluate.
 Hence, a model that relies meaningfully on attention between datapoints will show deteriorating performance.
-We give an algorithm for the corruption procedure in \cref{appendix:subsection:sample_corr}.
+We give an algorithm for the corruption procedure as well as further discussion in \cref{appendix:subsection:sample_corr}.

 We report the resulting change in performance after corruption in \cref{table:uci_class_row_corr} for all datasets from \S\ref{sec:uci_benchmarks}.
 We find that for most datasets, the corruption of other rows at test time significantly decreases the performance of the trained NPT models.
 This indicates that the NPTs have successfully learned to make predictions supported by attention between datapoints.
 For some datasets, the corruption experiment deteriorates performance completely.
-For example, for the Protein regression dataset NPT achieves state-of-the-art performance, but corrupting the input leads to NPT performing worse than all of the baselines considered in \S\ref{sec:uci_benchmarks}.
+For example, for the Protein regression dataset NPT achieves state-of-the-art performance, but corrupting the input at test time leads to NPT performing worse than all of the baselines considered in \S\ref{sec:uci_benchmarks}.
 We note that minor differences in performance are often still significant, as differences between competing models in \S\ref{sec:uci_benchmarks} are often likewise small.

 Interestingly, on certain datasets such as Forest Cover, Kick, and Breast Cancer, corrupted inputs do not significantly affect performance.
 It appears that when NPTs do not find it advantageous to rely on attention between datapoints during training, they can learn to completely ignore other inputs, essentially collapsing into a standard parametric model.
 This supports our earlier claims that NPTs can learn end-to-end from data the extent to which they rely on other datapoints for prediction.
 We think this is extremely interesting behavior and are unaware of prior work reporting similar results.
 However, we stress that these results reflect inductive biases of the NPT architecture and do not lend themselves to general statements about the performance of parametric versus non-parametric models. \FloatBarrier